JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-write-integration-tests.md

     }
     ```

-1. If the Integration Test has multiple tests it is best to purge the queues between tests and you can do this with a JUnit4 `After` or JUnit4 `AfterEach`
+1. If the Integration Test has multiple tests it is best to purge the queues between tests, and you can do this with a JUnit4 `After` or JUnit5 `AfterEach`

     ```java
     @AfterEach